newspaperclub/pdf_info/README.md

      :page_count=>12,
      :encrypted=>false}

-Each of the pages has an individual size - that's just how PDFs are.
+Each of the pages has an individual size in PDF points - that's just how PDFs are.
 If you want more of the metadata that pdfinfo outputs, send us a patch.